 Fascia is a connective tissue network that surrounds and supports muscles, organs, bones, and nerves.
 When it becomes tight or restricted, it can affect posture and movement.

-Misalignments in the hips, spine, neck, and shoulders can create tension that travels through the arms and into the wrists, contributing to pain and numbness.
+Misalignments in the hips, spine, neck, and shoulders can create fascia restrictions that eventually cause pain in the wrist.

-Myofascial Release targets restricted tissues throughout the body.
+Myofascial Release targets restricted fascia throughout the body.
 This helps restore alignment, reduce pressure on nerves, and relieve pain at its source.

-The number of sessions varies depending on the severity of restrictions and individual goals.
-Many clients notice improvement within a few sessions.
+The number of sessions varies depending on the how long you have had the pain and how many layers of fascia restrictions you have developed.
+Many clients notice improvement within 2 to 5 sessions.

 If you are experiencing wrist pain, numbness, or tingling, you do not have to live with discomfort.